-The offices of the London-based exiled Tamil news radio Tamil Broadcasting Corporation (TBC) were broken into and looted in the early morning hours, forcing the station to suspend programming, according to the station's program director V. Ramaraj.
+ATTACKED The offices of the London-based exiled Tamil news radio Tamil Broadcasting Corporation (TBC) were broken into and looted in the early morning hours, forcing the station to suspend programming, according to the station's program director V. Ramaraj.

 Studio equipment was stolen, and the uplink facility was severed, forcing TBC off the air.
 Ramaraj claimed that members of the Sri Lankan rebel group the Tamil Tigers of Eelam (LTTE) were responsible for looting the station because of TBC's critical reporting about the LTTE.

 Ramaraj said that he had received death threats in the weeks prior to the robbery, and that the station had also been threatened.